rocket-pool/old.docs.rocketpool.net/src/guides/node/prepare-node.md

 Registering your node and standing up a validator both involve submitting transactions to the Ethereum network from your node wallet.
 This means **you'll need to have some ETH on it** to pay for the gas costs of those transactions.
-You'll also want to provide it with the **RPL token**, because you'll need to stake some of that prior to creating a minipool as collateral.
+You'll also need to stake some of the **RPL token** prior to creating a minipool as collateral; you can do this directly on the node, or (preferably) you can use the Rocket Pool website's **Stake on Behalf** function to stake for your node with RPL in your cold wallet.
+We'll discuss the Stake on Behalf feature later in this guide when it's time to stake your RPL.

 The ETH required for gas fees to set up a node with one minipool is about 0.0025 ETH times the current gas price in gwei.
 For example, with a gas price of 30 gwei, you would pay about 0.075 ETH in gas fees.